 WEST COAST LEAF’S INVOLVEMENT

-West Coast LEAF will intervene in this case at the BC Supreme Court to present an intersectional lens on the constitutionality of solitary confinement that attends to overlapping inequalities.
-We plan to argue that in order to truly understand the stigmatization and harms caused by solitary, the court should consider how this practice may be experienced differently by women, particularly Indigenous women and/or women with mental illness.
+West Coast LEAF intervened in this case at the BC Supreme Court to present an intersectional lens on the constitutionality of solitary confinement that attends to overlapping inequalities.
+We argued that in order to truly understand the stigmatization and harms caused by solitary, the court should consider how this practice may be experienced differently by women, particularly Indigenous women and/or women with mental illness.

 On December 15, 2016, we received the court’s permission to intervene in this case.
 The trial was completed in summer 2017 and a decision is pending.
 Watch this space.